Sephiroth (Final Fantasy): Later Final Fantasy works

-While Toshiyuki Morikawa (first from the left) has consistently voiced Sephiroth in Japanese, multiple actors have voiced him in English: Lance Bass, George Newbern, and Tyler Hoechlin (left to right, starting from the second from the left).
+While Toshiyuki Morikawa (first from the left) has consistently voiced Sephiroth in Japanese, multiple actors have voiced him in English: Lance Bass, George Newbern, Tyler Hoechlin, and Travis Willingham (left to right, starting from the second from the left).

 Nomura has called Sephiroth "the ultimate antagonist in the Final Fantasy VII saga, there can't be anyone else", and regards him as an enemy from a previous generation, in contrast to his "Remnants" who appear in Final Fantasy VII: Advent Children.
 For Advent Children, the film sequel to Final Fantasy VII, scriptwriter Kazushige Nojima thought that the film's plot would be less entertaining without Sephiroth.
 His revival in the film was introduced in the early stages of development, but the official decision as to how to bring him back was not reached until later.
 Nomura originally planned to have him appear from the start, but as it took the staff two years to develop his design, the idea of his presence throughout the film was scrapped, and it was decided instead to have him only appear onscreen for a short time.
 Sephiroth was designed for the film to emphasize his other-worldliness, such as the fact that he is never seen blinking or breathing, and his voice is always monotone and calm.
 In the film, the staff stated that his strength had considerably increased, to the point that he had "ascended to a new level of existence".